How to Manage Conflict Situations

 Managing Conflict to build better working relationships was the most important issue for 43% of CEOs surveyed by Stanford Graduate School of Business.
 As the challenges and impact of Covid-19, Brexit, the War in Ukraine, high inflation, the cost of living crisis, and industrial action continue to affect most people’s work and home life, interpersonal disputes and frayed nerves continue to cause issues.

-During this Development Day your managers will practise controlling their breathing to remain calm and deal with unhelpful body language.
-They will identify and understand passive-aggressive behavior and how to deal with it.
-Your managers will learn how to stay objective and not get personal, by using neutral words.
+During Natural Talent’s Coaching and Training modules managers practise controlling their breathing to remain calm and deal with unhelpful body language.
+They identify and understand passive-aggressive behavior and how to deal with it.
+Managers also learn how to stay objective and not get personal, by using neutral words.

-They will understand the importance of clarifying the main issues causing disagreement because often this can become lost or muddled in a heated debate.
-Your managers will also practise establishing facts around the issue and understanding the values and feelings of the other person which may be driving the argument.
-They will practise discussing options and generating alternative solutions, as well as how to handle objections.
+They also understand the importance of clarifying the main issues causing disagreement because often this can become lost or muddled in a heated debate.
+Managers practise establishing facts around the issue and understanding the values and feelings of the other person which may be driving the argument.
+They practise discussing options and generating alternative solutions, as well as how to handle objections.